DaniNedo/daninedo.github.io/_posts/2019-07-20-startingSMT8programming.md

 Before you tell me to go and get a Unix machine, I want to say that at the moment of writing this article I only had my trusty Toshiba laptop running on Windows and didn't want to spend money on a new computer or deal with dual booting.
-Even if the Internet is pushing you to use Unix for this kind of applications, I think is fine to get the most of the tools you have in order to learn, letting performance and other criteria aside.
+Even if everybody is pushing you to use Unix for this kind of applications, I think is fine to get the most of the tools you have in order to learn, letting performance and other criteria aside.

 ## Background
-If you are reading this I assume that you at least had some experience blinking an LED with an Arduino board and now you are looking for more exciting challenges.
+If you are reading this I assume that you have at least some experience blinking an LED with an Arduino board and now you are looking for more exciting challenges.

 Arduino is a great tool to learn and it's the way I started microcontroller programming, but it "hides" lots of stuff from you.
-As you learn more and more about programming, you start to question how is this magic that links the firmware you write and the hardware works, specially when it comes to such resource-limited applications like microcontrollers.
+As you learn more and more about programming, you start to question how this magic that links the firmware and the hardware works, specially when it comes to such resource-limited applications like microcontrollers.

 You are probably familiar with the terms _compile_ and _upload_ or _flash_ used in the Arduino IDE.
-The _compile_ function somehow processes your code an makes it machine-understandable and as its name suggests _upload_ deploys the processed code to the target device.
+The _compile_ function somehow processes your code making it machine-understandable and as its name suggests _upload_ deploys the processed code to the target device.
 Arduino's _IDE_ stands for _Integrated Development Environment_ and contains the tools to write, compile and upload the code.